You are now in the main content area

-The Centre for Addiction and Mental Health (CAMH) is Canada's largest mental health and addiction teaching hospital, as well as one of the world's leading research centres in the area of addiction and mental health.
+- Centre For Addiction and Mental Health (CAMH), external link is Canada's largest mental health and addiction teaching hospital, as well as one of the world's leading research centres in the area of addiction and mental health.

-Ontario Job Opportunity Information Network (JOIN) is one of Canada's leading organizations specializing in recruitment of persons with disabilities and disability in the workplace.
+- Ontario Job Opportunity Information Network (JOIN), external link is one of Canada's leading organizations specializing in recruitment of persons with disabilities and disability in the workplace.
 We work with job seekers with disabilities to find and maintain work and assist employers to recruit qualified candidates to meet their hiring needs and make their workplaces more accessible.

-The National Educational Association of Disabled Students is a consumer organization, with a mandate to encourage the self-empowerment of post-secondary students with disabilities.
+- National Education Association of Disabled Students, external link is a consumer organization, with a mandate to encourage the self-empowerment of post-secondary students with disabilities.
 NEADS advocates for increased accessibility at all levels so that disabled students may gain equal access to college or university education, which is their right.
 The Association provides information on services and programs for students with disabilities nationwide, publishes a regular newsletter, and conducts research on issues of importance to its members.

-Through its programs and services, the Ministry of Community and Social Services: helps adults with a developmental disability live, work and participate in a range of community activities, enforces support orders issued by the courts so that families get the money to which they are entitled, promotes accessibility and works to break down barriers that prevent people with disabilities from fully participating in the social and economic life of Ontario, and helps Ontarians recover from hardship and regain control of their lives.
+- Ministry of Community and Social Services, external link helps adults with a developmental disability live, work and participate in a range of community activities, enforces support orders issued by the courts so that families get the money to which they are entitled, promotes accessibility and works to break down barriers that prevent people with disabilities from fully participating in the social and economic life of Ontario, and helps Ontarians recover from hardship and regain control of their lives.

-The Canadian Hard of Hearing Association (CHHA) is a consumer-based organization formed by and for hard of hearing Canadians.
+- Canadian Hard of Hearing Association (CHHA), external link is a consumer-based organization formed by and for hard of hearing Canadians.
 CHHA works cooperatively with professionals, service providers and government bodies, and provides information about hard of hearing issues and solutions.
 CHHA is Canada's only nation-wide non-profit consumer organization run by and for hard of hearing people.